jon-hanson/parsecj/README.md

 ## Parser Combinators

-The typical approach to implementing parsers for special-purpose languages is to use a parser generation tool, such as Yacc/Bison and ANTLR.
+A typical approach to implementing parsers for special-purpose languages is to use a parser generation tool, such as Yacc/Bison and ANTLR.
 With these tools the language is expressed as a series of production rules,